-Teaching experience is not a requirement; however, it is highly recommended for those who plan to teach in their area of specialization.
+Teaching experience is not a requirement; however, it is highly recommended for those who plan to teachin their area of specialization.
+Students receive a questionnaire each year from the Department Chair to establish their teaching interests and credentials for the following academic year.
 WL ARTS 495 must be taken in Fall Quarter of the student's first year to ensure future teaching options, or concurrently in the first quarter the student has a Teaching Assistantship.
 WL ARTS 496, Preparation for Teaching in World Arts and Cultures, is one of several pedagogy courses offered in the department but is not required.